johnwesleyquintero/scalesmart/docs/page/documentation.md

 - SSR (Server-Side Rendering) is enabled for static content sections (`HeroSection`, `ProjectsSection`, `AboutSection`, `CertificationsSection`, `BlogSection`, `ContactSection`) to improve SEO and initial page load performance.
 - The page uses a gradient background and a subtle grid pattern for visual appeal.
 - An `ErrorBoundary` component is used to handle errors gracefully.
+- Added a loading state to the `HeroSection` component.

 ## Components